student-MilanMandal/DISCORD-CLONE-PROJECT/README.md

 # Discord Clone 🚀

+## Modern Tech Stack: Powered by HTML5, Tailwind , and JavaScript.

 ## Features 🌟

 ### Responsive Design: Adapts flawlessly to devices of all sizes—mobile, tablet, and desktop—for a seamless user experience.